aws-samples/aws-genai-llm-chatbot/README.md

 # Amazon SageMaker requirements (for self-hosted models only)
 **Instance type quota increase**

-If you are looking to self host models on Amazon SageMaker You'll likely need to request an increase in service quota for specific SageMaker instance types such as the `ml.g5` instance type.
-This will give access to latest generation of GPU/Multi-GPU instances types.
+If you are looking to self-host models on Amazon SageMaker, you'll likely need to request an increase in service quota for specific SageMaker instance types, such as the `ml.g5` instance type.
+This will give access to the latest generation of GPU/Multi-GPU instance types.
 [You can do this from the AWS console](console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas)

 # Amazon Bedrock requirements
 **Base Models Access**

 If you are looking to interact with models from Amazon Bedrock, you need to [request access to the base models in one of the regions where Amazon Bedrock is available](https://console.aws.amazon.com/bedrock/home?#/modelaccess).
-Make sure to read and accept models end-user license agreements or EULA.
+Make sure to read and accept models' end-user license agreements or EULA.

 Note:
-- You can deploy the soluton to a different region from the one where you requested Base Model access.
+- You can deploy the solution to a different region from where you requested Base Model access.
 - **While the Base Model access approval is instant, it might take several minutes to get access and see the list of models in the UI.**

 ![sample](assets/enable-models.gif "AWS GenAI Chatbot")

-# Third party models requirements
+# Third-party models requirements
-You can also interact with external providers via their API such as AI21 Labs, Cohere, OpenAI, etc.
+You can also interact with external providers via their API, such as AI21 Labs, Cohere, OpenAI, etc.

 The provider must be supported in the [Model Interface](./lib/model-interfaces/langchain/functions/request-handler/index.py), [see available langchain integrations](https://python.langchain.com/docs/integrations/llms/) for a comprehensive list of providers.

-Usually an `API_KEY` is required to integrated with 3P models.
+Usually, an `API_KEY` is required to integrate with 3P models.
 To do so, the [Model Interface](./lib/model-interfaces/langchain/index.ts) deployes a Secrets in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), intially with an empty JSON `{}`, where you can add your API KEYS for one or more providers.

-These keys will be injected at runtime into the Lambda function Environment Variables, they won't be visibile in the AWS Lambda Console.
+These keys will be injected at runtime into the Lambda function Environment Variables; they won't be visible in the AWS Lambda Console.

-For example, if you wish to be able to interact with AI21 Labs., OpenAI's and Cohere endponts:
+For example, if you wish to be able to interact with AI21 Labs., OpenAI's and Cohere endpoints:
 - Open the [Model Interface Keys Secret](./lib/model-interfaces/langchain/index.ts#L38) in Secrets Manager.
-You can find the secret name in the stack output too.
+You can find the secret name in the stack output, too.
 - Update the Secrets by adding a key to the JSON
 ```json
 {